 BY ROB BREEDING // MAR 14, 2018 // Flathead Beacon

 Finally, thankfully, the grip of winter is relaxing.
 Temperatures across Montana have climbed above freezing.
-It’s no heat wave mind you, as we’re only talking high 30s to low 40s.
+It’s no heat wave mind you, as we’re only talking high 30s to low 40s, and we can install air condition with the right AC Maintenance for this purpose.
 But that’s enough to get the atoms in those H2O molecules buzzing enough to turn all that snow covering our state into water.